DallanQ/race_for_the_galaxy/Manual.md

 Developments are worth victory points

-> Icon of a biege colored diamond with 3 inside indicating cost

-> Icon of a hexagon with 2 inside indicating VPs
+> Icon of a biege colored diamond with 3 inside indicating cost, beside the diamond is an icon of a hexagon with 2 inside indicating VPs.

-> Icon of a biege colored diamond with 6 inside

-> Icon of a hexagon with ? inside
+> Icon of a biege colored diamond with 6 inside, beside the diamond icon is an icon of a hexagon with ? inside.

 ### CARD POWERS (Page 4)